On this page

 Privacy Policies Required by Laws

-Many Android apps collect private information from their users.
+Many Android apps collect personal information from their users.
 Personal information is any data that the developer (or third parties) could potentially use to identify an individual.
 Because of this reality, lawmakers worldwide have enacted regulations demanding that developers post a Privacy Policy that details the kinds of personal information they collect and use.

 A few examples of personal information are: